Eyelid Surgery (Blepharoplasty) London

-If the eyelids begin sagging into the field of vision, a functional blepharoplasty may be required.
+If the eyelids begin sagging into the field of vision, a functional blepharoplasty or eye bag surgery may be required.
 The procedure may be covered by medical insurance if it is deemed medically necessary.
 The surgeon can assess the patients’ peripheral visual field using an instrument called the Humphrey Visual Field (HVF) Analyser.

-Blepharoplasty can be performed on either the upper or lower eyelid, or on both, for cosmetic purposes.
+Blepharoplasty or cosmetic eyelid surgery can be performed on either the upper or lower eyelid, or on both, for cosmetic purposes.
 For a lower eyelid that needs fat rather than skin removed, a transconjunctival blepharoplasty is performed.
 During transconjunctival blepharoplasty, an incision is made inside the lower eyelid, so there are no visible scars, and the fat is removed.
 This procedure has no effect on vision, but results in a person’s looking younger and more refreshed.
+Eye bag surgery has no effect on vision, but results in a person’s looking younger and more refreshed.
 Brining old photographs with you can be helpful in planning your surgery.

 Though blepharoplasty is often performed as a single procedure, your surgeon may also recommend a brow lift, droopy eyelid lift (ptosis surgery), fillers to correct lower eyelid hollowing or skin resurfacing to achieve the best results.
 Botox® will help maintain your improvements.
 You can discuss these with your surgeon.

 This information will give you a basic understanding of blepharoplasty surgery but will not be able to answer all of your questions, as every one’s clinical case is different.
 You can ask your surgeon any further questions you may have.

 Who is a Good Candidate for Blepharoplasty?